BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 Explanation 1
 ------------
 - DescriptiveInfo is null checked separately and before CNTRY_OF_RISK to prevent errors caused by invoking an empty - object
-- input from source is assigned to a local variable for easier handling
+- Input from source is assigned to a local variable for easier handling
 - GetItemById() always runs on a string which has been assigned to a local variable, never a null
+- GetItemById requires lookup names in plural: Lookups.Countries.GetItemById (how to better express?)

 Best Practice Code Template 2
 ----------------